piotrbajdek/strengthcalc/README.md

 **3.** Install on your system as in Method 1 (3a, 3b).

-**4.** You may also need to install 'libgfortran' as a dependency, which library should be available in the repositories of your Linux distribution.
+**4.** You may also need to install 'libgfortran' as a dependency, which library should be available in the repository of your Linux distribution.